Manaslu Circuit Trek | Group Discount from $746

 Is there a risk of altitude sickness on the Manaslu Circuit Trek?

-There is a high risk of altitude sickness on the Manaslu Circuit Trek.
+Yes, there is a high risk of altitude sickness on the Manaslu Circuit Trek.
 This trek reaches great heights, with the highest point being Larkya La Pass at 5,106 meters (16,752 feet).
 Altitude sickness, also known as Acute Mountain Sickness (AMS), happens when your body struggles to adjust to lower oxygen levels at high altitudes.
 Symptoms can be mild, such as headaches, nausea, fatigue, dizziness, loss of appetite, and trouble sleeping.
 More severe symptoms can include High Altitude Pulmonary Edema (HAPE) and High Altitude Cerebral Edema (HACE), which can be life-threatening and require you to descend immediately.
 Here are some ways to deal with altitude sickness on a Manaslu Circuit Trek:

 Gradual Ascent